Falmer railway station

-The station serves the village of Falmer as well as the University of Sussex campus and the University of Brighton Falmer campus.
-It also serves Falmer Stadium, the home of Brighton & Hove Albion F.C. as well as various eastern suburbs of Brighton such as Woodingdean and Rottingdean.
+The station also serves the eastern suburbs of Woodingdean and Rottingdean, the University of Sussex campus, the University of Brighton's Falmer campus and the Falmer Stadium, home of Brighton & Hove Albion F.C..

+History

-The original station was approximately 53 chains east of its present location, and opened on 8 June 1846.
-It was moved to its present location, much closer to the village, on 1 August 1865, and rebuilt in 1890.
+The original station was approximately 53 chains east of its present location and opened on 8 June 1846.
+It was moved to its present location, much closer to the village, on 1 August 1865 and was rebuilt in 1890.
 The buildings on the down (eastbound) platform date from this time, but modern replacements have been installed on the westbound side.

-1851 accident
+Accident

 On 6 June 1851, a train derailed soon after departing for Lewes, resulting in the death of five people.

-After striking a sleeper which had been placed on the track by trespassers, most of the train crashed down into the road below.
+After striking a sleeper, which had been placed on the track by trespassers, most of the train crashed down into the road below.
 Although the immediate cause was the striking of the sleeper, the official inquiry determined that the train had been travelling too fast: that if it had been travelling within the recommended speed limit, it would not have derailed.
 The inquiry also determined that operating the train with the engine going backwards reduced the driver's visibility.